stellio-hub/stellio-docs/docs/admin/upgrading_to_1.9.0.md

     ```
     The body also contains the users who have right on it.

-    3) If user use stellio without authentification the response sent the status 204 no content.
+    3) If user use Stellio without authentification, a 204 (No content) response is returned.

 ### Get groups the currently authenticated user belongs to

-This endpoint allows you to retrieve the groups which we belongs to.
+This endpoint allows to retrieve the groups which we belongs to.

-To do this, you must do a GET on `/ngsi-ld/v1/entityAccessControl/groups`.
+To do this, the query should be a `GET` with as endpoint `/ngsi-ld/v1/entityAccessControl/groups`.

 Then there are several possible answers: